 Visitor Information for the Public

-All tickets to the Science Oxford Centre include self-guided access to the woodland and outdoor areas including the Water Lab (until the end of October) and Explorer Backpacks from 10am–5pm.
+All tickets to the Science Oxford Centre include self-guided access to the woodland and outdoor areas and Explorer Backpacks all day from 10am–4.30pm.
 See below for Family Day ticket pricing.
 View our Centre map and floorpan here.

 Our address is: Science Oxford Centre, Quarry Road, Headington, Oxford, OX3 8SB

-A Family Day visit to the Science Oxford Centre ticket price includes 2-hours in the Exploration Zone and self-guided access to the woodland, outdoor Water Lab and Explorer Backpacks from 10am–5pm.
+A Family Day visit to the Science Oxford Centre ticket price includes 2-hours in the Exploration Zone and self-guided access to the woodland and Explorer Backpacks from 10am–4.30pm.

 - £7.50 per ticket (one ticket per person; Under 3s can get free tickets)

-A Club visit to the Science Oxford Centre includes a 90-minute club session in the Classroom and self-guided access to the woodland, outdoor Water Lab and Explorer Backpacks from 10am–5pm.
+A Club visit to the Science Oxford Centre includes a 90-minute club session in the Classroom and self-guided access to the woodland and Explorer Backpacks from 10am–5pm.
+Woodland closes 4.30pm.

 - £10 per club ticket (for one child + accompanying adult)